abrahamTech/NextJs-FullStackApp1/README.md

 ### Error Page "error.jsx"
 You can show any default error page that arise when you try to enter the path of the page that was selected.

+## Rendering

+### Type 1: Server Side (By Default)
+The Server Render Everything and returns the page.

+The server receives the Request and returns a Response that includes only a HTML file.

+### Type 2: Client Side Rendering
+The Browser Render Everything.

+The server receives the Request and returns a Response that includes a HTML and JavaScript file.

+If you need **Client Interaction** you need to use it.
+For that, you need to write `"use client` to convert into a CSR.

 #### Video Project
 [Next.js Full Tutorial for Beginners | Next.js 13 Full Stack App Using App Router](https://www.youtube.com/watch?v=VE8BkImUciY&t=344s).